Marketing: The Basics

 For those looking to promote an event on campus, we’re here to help.
-Our public relations team manages the Lewis & Clark homepage, social media outreach, and media relations.
-Our marketing and publications team develops print pieces and coordinates paid advertising for the institution, in many cases covering the cost with our department’s budget.
+Our public relations team manages social media outreach and media relations.
+Our marketing and publications team develops print pieces and coordinates paid advertising for the institution, in many cases covering the cost with our office’s budget.

 Have a question about promoting your event?
 Contact Public Relations.